 U.S. Army Green Berets Accused From Within Of Lowering Standards

 The Army's Green Berets have gained a reputation over the decades for their toughness and fighting skills.
 They served with local forces in Vietnam, and in recent years, they've deployed repeatedly to Iraq and Afghanistan.
 The list of their deployments continues to grow: Niger.
 Somalia.
 Yemen.
-Syria and the Philippines.
+Syria.
+Philippines.

 Now a fight appears to be growing inside the Green Beret community.

-An anonymous and scathing 12-page letter that begins — "Our Regiment has a cancer, and it is destroying the SF (Special Forces) legacy, its capability and its credibility" — has gone viral over the past few weeks among active duty and retired soldiers.
+An anonymous and scathing 12-page letter that begins — "Our Regiment has a cancer, and it is destroying the SF (Special Forces) legacy, its capability and its credibility" — has gone viral over the past few weeks among active-duty and retired soldiers.

-It charges that the Green Beret command at its Fort Bragg, North Carolina, school has lowered training standards and graduated Green Berets who are "markedly and demonstrably weaker; and quantifiably projecting measurable risk and liability onto the teammates with which they serve."
+It charges that the Green Beret command at its Fort Bragg, N.C., school has lowered training standards and graduated Green Berets who are "markedly and demonstrably weaker; and quantifiably projecting measurable risk and liability onto the teammates with which they serve."

-At the end it is signed only, "A concerned Green Beret."
+It is signed: "A concerned Green Beret."

 The letter writer's identity remains a mystery at the John F. Kennedy Special Warfare Center and School at Fort Bragg.
 But the command does not dispute its authenticity and has responded with a letter of its own, signed by the officer who runs the school, Maj.
 Gen. Kurt Sonntag.
 It's addressed to the men and women at the school.